Xunnamius/black-flag/README.md

 ### Built-In Support for Dynamic Options ✨

-<a href="https://github.com/yargs/yargs/issues/793" target="_blank">Dynamic
-options</a> are options whose configuration relies on the value of other arguments.
+[Dynamic options][3] are options whose configuration relies on the value of other arguments.
 Yargs does not support these, but Black Flag does:

 ```shell
 # These two lines are identical